Educational Assistant Certificate Loading...

 Course work will provide students with the knowledge, skills and attitudes necessary to work effectively with children and teachers in diverse educational settings.
 Students will learn about human development, speech and language support, remedial math and reading, behavioural management, exceptionalities, interpersonal communication, and the roles and responsibilities of a paraprofessional in an educational setting.

 Practicum is an integral part of this Certificate program and assures that students have the opportunity to apply theory to practice.
 Practicum in a community outside of Grande Prairie may be available and will be considered on an individual basis.

-You must present a Standard First Aid Certificate and Cardiopulmonary Resuscitation Certificate (Basic Rescuer) prior to practicum.
+Students must present a Standard First Aid Certificate and Cardiopulmonary Resuscitation Certificate (Basic Rescuer) prior to practicum.
 A Police Information check will be required from the RCMP prior to the first practicum as agencies require this of individuals who work in their organizations.
 Information about obtaining Police Information Checks will be provided to students after they have been admitted.
-For your own personal health, you may wish to ensure that your immunizations are current.
+For students' own personal health, they may wish to ensure that their immunizations are current.

-If you are without a high school diploma in English 30-1 or 30-2, please arrange with Student Services for pre-admission assessment.
+If applicants are without a high school diploma in English 30-1 or 30-2, they must arrange with Student Services for pre-admission assessment.